What is on the packing list?

 MEDICATION & INHALERS:

 Don't forget personal medications, inhalers and epi-pens, etc. (Medication should be in its original packaging.)
-Medications to be administered by the dorm parent should be left with the dorm parent (or in their room), along with any special notes for administering.
+Medications to be administered by the nurse and/or dorm parent should be left with the nurse upon arrival, along with any special notes for administering.

 EPI-PENS:

 If your child has an allergy that requires an epi-pen, please bring 2-3 epi-pens to camp, along with a fanny pack designated for one of them.
 (A fanny pack is strongly preferred over a backpack.)
 It is important to bring at least two epi-pens, so we have a back-up/second dose available in the event of an emergency.
-It depends on the allergy, but we normally keep one in the kitchen and/or one in the dorm parent's room, and one in the fanny pack that "travels" with us (around GMVS and off-campus).
-Please bring one epi-pen up to the Dining Hall when you check-in, so it may be left in the kitchen immediately upon arrival.
+It depends on the allergy, but we normally keep one with the nurse or dorm parent, and one in the fanny pack that "travels" with us (around school and off-campus).
+Please bring all epi-pens to check-in when you arrive on the first day of camp.
 Make sure the fanny pack and epi-pens are clearly labeled with your child's name.
 Please also double check that your child has re-packed them all when heading home after camp.

 CELL PHONES / ELITEAM'S COMMUNICATION POLICY: